“LIVING THE VOLUNTEER SPIRIT” ACROSS OUR GREAT STATE

 GFWC Structure

-The General Federation of Women’s Clubs has nearly 80,000 members in all 50 states and more than a dozen countries.
+The General Federation of Women’s Clubs has over 60,000 members in all 50 states and more than a dozen countries.
 Clubs are the solid base on which our Federation stands tall.

 • GFWC